-Q: Can you tell us what to expect in the final book Children of Shadows?
+Q: And what can we expect in the final book Children of Shadows?

-A: I am so excited about the final book in the series coming out.
+A: I’m so pleased with how I wrapped up this epic series.
 If The Path Keeper is about love in all its guises, and Son of Secrets is about the female experience, then Children of Shadows is about family.
 Is the bond of blood strong enough to get you through the hardest of times?

-We jump seventeen years into the future and you will not only meet a new array of characters, but you will also see a glimpse into Zac’s childhood and Luci’s past.
-You will get to understand their son and mother bond better, and you will see Ella and how her past has brought her to where she is today.
-Prepare to find out whether Zac and Ella get their happy ending, if Luci finally gets her revenge on Mikhael, and expect one very big finale.
-Oh, and there’s 17th century pirates!
+We jump seventeen years into the future and meet a new array of characters, along with seeing a glimpse of Zac’s childhood and Luci’s past.
+You also get to understand their son and mother bond better, and see Ella and how her past has brought her to where she is today.
+PBut will Zac and Ella get their happy ending?
+Will Luci finally gets her revenge on Mikhael?
+Expect a grand finale and even 17th century pirates!

 In 2022, Children of Shadows was shortlisted for the RNA Fantasy Award.